How It Works

 The flue gas is delivered to the ITC via a carbon steel duct.
 A guillotine damper installed into the carbon steel tie-in duct gives researchers the ability to open and close the duct when they need flue gas.
 The damper pulls the flue gas after removal of S2O and NO2, opening it and closing it as needed for testing.

-The ITC has six demonstration sites, five small sites and one large site.
+The ITC has multiple demonstration sites.
 Each test center is provided with flue gas, power, and service water from the Dry Fork Station.
 The test centers have access to varying levels of power based on their specific project needs.